 The Basic Version of the Form – Verses and Choruses

-A straightforward example is Dolly Parton’s 9 to 5: two simple cycles of Verse and Chorus.
+For a straightforward example of this straightforward structure, you can check out Dolly Parton’s 9 to 5: two simple cycles of Verse and Chorus.
 In this case the Chorus is twice the length of the Verse, and the Chorus is repeated twice the final time (while it fades).

 Becoming More Adventurous – Writing a Bridge